monowai/flockdata.org/README.md

 ## What is it good for?
-* Understand who's changing what data across your systems
+* Understand who's changing what data across your application fortresses
-* Track updates to information across computer systems in realtime
+* Track changes to domain information across fortress boundaries in realtime
 * [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) in complex integrated environments.
-* Assist in implementing compensating transactions across distributed application boundaries
+* Track data to support compensating transactions across distributed fortress boundaries
-* Free text searching of your business information
+* Free text searching of your business domain data
-* Keeping the auditing information out of your transaction processing system
+* Keep audit data out of your transaction processing fortress
 * Discover graphs, search engines and loosley coupled application development.

 ## How to use